wikiknights/cs-materials/src/intro-to-c/conditionals/conditionals.md

 	printf("Nothing is the same!\n");
 ```

 This comes in handy when dealing with many short conditionals.
 However, there is an important pitfall to be aware of.
 C will only recognize the next following executable line as within the `if` statement.
-That is, even if you put twenty new lines between `if` and the "Something is the same" `printf`, it will be executed if the condition is true.
+That is, even if you put twenty new lines between `if` and `printf("Something is the same!\n");`, "Something is the same!" will still only be executed if the condition is true.
 If you did something like this, though, your compiler will be unhappy:

 ``` c
 if(y == z || x++)